Broken rice

 Left, broken or Mali rice; right, long-grain rice.
 The former is popular in Senegal, where it is used interchangeably with couscous.

 Broken rice is fragments of rice grains, broken in the field, during drying, during transport, or during milling.
 Mechanical separators are used to separate the broken grains from the whole grains and sort them by size.

-Broken rice is fragmented, not considered to be defective, and beside aesthetics, it is equivalent to non-broken rice.
+Broken rice is fragmented, not considered to be defective, and besides aesthetics, it is equivalent to non-broken rice.
 It is as nutritious as the equivalent quantity of unbroken rice (i.e. if all the germ and bran remains, it is as nutritious as brown rice; if none remains, it is as nutritious as white rice).

 Broken rice has a long history; Ibn Baṭṭūṭa mentions rice couscous in the area of Mali in 1350, presumably made of African rice.

 Milling

 Broken rice from a rice huller will be brown whole grain; broken rice from a gristmill may be white.

 On milling, Oryza sativa, commonly known as Asian rice or paddy rice, produces around 50% whole rice then approximately 16% broken rice, 20% husk, 14% bran and meal.
 African rice, Oryza glaberrima, has more brittle grains, so breakage is higher.